NR SA UL MIMO

 Log Analysis

-Now let's look into the log and see how the configuration is reflected in signaling message.
+Now let’s look into the log and check how the configuration is reflected in the signaling message.

-Next to check is the number of srs port.
-You can confirm on it with nrofSRS-Ports of srs-ResourceToAddModList.
-In this test, it is set to port1 since it is SISO.
+Next, check the number of SRS ports.
+You can confirm this from nrofSRS-Ports in srs-ResourceToAddModList.
+In this test, nrofSRS-Ports is set to port1 because this is the UL SISO reference test.

-First thing you need to check is the field antenna_ports in DCI 0_1.
-Interpretation of the value is a little bit complicated.
-Check out this note for the interpretation of this field.
+Lastly, let’s check the operation at the PHY layer.
+The first thing to check is the antenna_ports field in DCI 0_1.
+The interpretation of this value is a little complicated, so refer to this note for the detailed interpretation of the field.

 Test 2 : UL MIMO - 2x2